thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

 {% include images-gallery.html imageCollection="updateRootRuleChainEdge" showListImageTitles="true" %}

-## Connect "In-vehicle monitoring system" to edge and post telemetry
+## Connect device to edge and post telemetry

 To connect "In-vehicle monitoring system" to the ThingsBoard Edge you need to get device credentials first.
 ThingsBoard supports different device credentials.
 We recommend to use default auto-generated credentials which is access token for this guide.